Skip to content

 The Kitty Fund

-The Kitty Fund supports mother-owned businesses by awarding 25 grants of $1,000.
-It was designed to recognize the unique challenges mom entrepreneurs face managing a business while raising a family.
+The Kitty Fund is a micro-grant program that supports mother-owned businesses by awarding 25 grants of $1,000.
+This fund was uniquely designed to recognize the challenges that “mom entrepreneurs” face while managing a business and raising a family.

-The application usually requires details about your business, your journey as a mom and business owner, and how the grant will be used to further your business goals.
+The application usually requires details about your business, your journey as a mother and business owner, and how the grant will be used to further your business goals.

 Job creation grants